Rashmi-Kumari123/react-funda/README.md

 I want as book ticket button clicked by someone, increase total booking count dynamically we use useState hook to manage state useState holds the data temporarily but not permanently

+# How we can render list of movies(1000) from backend in UI using map function

 ## Available Scripts

 In the project directory, you can run: